 How Can I Give Up a Baby for Adoption at 6 Months?

 Overall, the adoption process for a 6-month-old will be very similar to a newborn adoption.
-You’ll have the same opportunities when placing a 6-month-old up for adoption as you would if you were placing a newborn.
-You’ll start by calling 1-800-ADOPTION to speak with a trained adoption specialist.
-After that, you’ll be able to start the adoption.
-Families for a baby 6 months old are plenty, so you shouldn’t have any trouble finding the perfect couple for your baby.
+You’ll have the same opportunities when placing a 6-month-old up for adoption as you would if you were placing a newborn, with just a few differences.

+Step 4: Help your baby transition to placement.
 Once you’ve found the right family, you and your baby may have the opportunity to visit with them a few times to help your baby transition.
 You’ll also be able to decide the amount of contact you’d like to have after placement.
 Throughout the entire process, you’ll have 24/7 access to counseling, educational resources, and more.

 There will be plenty to consider while you’re making your adoption plan.
 If you have any questions, always remember that you can contact your adoption specialist 24/7.